genesiscommunitysuccess/docs/docs/03_server/09_network-messages/03_type-safe-messages.md

 So by default, all error/warning messages have the following properties, along with any extra properties that are needed to represent the error:

 - CODE is the error code, which can be of two types:
-  - [ErrorCode](../error-codes) is the ENUM class that contains a list of different error codes coming from the server
+  - ErrorCode is the ENUM class that contains a list of different error codes coming from the server, as shown below
   - String is used to pass any code that is not part of ErrorCode enum

 - TEXT is of type String and contains more detailed information about the error code that is being sent.